hoangtnm/docs/Optimize_Raspberry.md

 ### 1. Connect a Reliable Power Supply

-`Anker` and `Aukey` are the recommended brands for power supply solution
+`Anker` and `Aukey` are the recommended brands for power supply solutions

 They provide `Adaptive Charging Technology` and an advanced multiple level protection system: